CapyRobot/blog/source/_posts/pnet_sw.md

 Transition `T1` is now AT, and the new transition `T0` (non-AT) only has a single input place.

-My suggestion of modifying the net model to simplify the software implementation may have raised some eyebrows.
+My suggestion of modifying the net model to simplify the software implementation may raise some eyebrows.
 But, even if the software element complexity was not a factor, I would still advocate for this rule.
 Following it also improves the model by getting rid of hidden states and making the model more appropriately expressive.
 If the net were to be used for observability, it makes clear the exact state of each actor being controlled.
 See the example presented above; the initial place `moving to charging location` could host tokens in two different states.

 ## Encoding information within a token